Here For StudentsFacilitating Performance -

 But even music teachers can be guilty of this.
 They often don’t think about the “art of performance” whilst pushing their students to pursue musical excellence.
 This is a mistake.

 I learned how to play the accordion and then went out to play in pubs with an arranger keyboard and no clue as to what I was letting myself in for.

 Suffice to say, I only really actually transformed from a learner to a musician, by performing live.
 I developed my musical ear by jamming with other musicians on stage..

 Relevant About Us Pages

-A student can spend hours and hours practicing to get to a perceived performance standard.
-He’ll do this until it is time to perform on stage, only to find that 50% of his fledgling talent has evaporated once he gets there!
+A student can spend hours and hours practising to get to a performance standard.
+He’ll do this until it is time to perform, only to find that 50% of his talent evaporates once he gets on stage! - Read More

 Contact The Open Mic Movement